Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Related Literature

 \section{Related Literature}

-There has been a steady growth in the literature dealing with econometric issues related to peer effects and social interactions.
-The issue of identification in a linear-in-means context was first studied by \cite{manski1993identification} which spurred a large literature (see \cite{brock2001interactions}, \cite{durlauf2004neighborhood}, \cite{blume2005identifying} for an extensive survey and \cite{bramoulle2020peer} for a more recent one) looking specifically at the incidence of the "reflection problem".
-Initially, empirical research posed solutions to the problem of endogeneity that relied upon extra assumptions such as \cite{gaviria2001school} assuming existence of only one type of social effect.
-Other solutions relied on an IV approach, such as \cite{ioannides2003neighbourhood} and \cite{durlauf2008understanding} which uses group analogues of individual characteristics satisfying an exclusion restriction.
-Some researchers used randomization as an appropriate identification strategy like \cite{field2016friendship}.
-Meanwhile, papers like \cite{acemoglu2015} used historical variables that were exogenous to the network.
-All of these solutions, however, are case specific and not easily generalizable.
+There has been a steady growth in the literature dealing with econometric issues related to peer effects and social interactions. \cite{manski1993identification} studied the (lack of) identification in the linear-in-means model due to the "reflection problem", spurring a large literature (see \cite{brock2001interactions}, \cite{durlauf2004neighborhood}, and \cite{blume2005identifying}, \cite{bramoulle2020peer} for surveys).
+Empirical research has proposed different solutions to this problem, including structure on the types of social interactions (e.g., \cite{gaviria2001school}), or the validity of instrumental variables (e.g., \cite{ioannides2003neighbourhood} and \cite{durlauf2008understanding} which use group analogues of individual characteristics satisfying an exclusion restriction, or \cite{acemoglu2015} using historical variables).
+Others have used randomization as an appropriate identification strategy like \cite{field2016friendship}.
+However, these solutions are often case specific and not easy to generalize.
 In the absence of such identification strategies, \cite{bramoulle2009identification} suggested using the network structure itself to generate valid instruments using friends-of-friends' characteristics or other higher powers of the adjacency matrix to construct instruments, as discussed above.

-Our results speak to the literature on weak instruments (see \citealp{andrews2019weak} for a detailed survey).
-However, these papers - e.g., since \cite{dufour97} and \cite{staigerstock97} - typically consider the classical IV framework, rather than the linear-in-means model.
-One of our main theoretical contributions is to show how the latter can be transformed into a similar system, how they can be used for instruments, and the different assumptions for inference.
-This is where one of our main theoretical contributions lie.
-Then, we show how one can use inference that is robust to weak instruments (e.g., \cite{anderson1949estimation} and \cite{moreira03}) despite the different cross-sectional due to spillovers inherent to peer effects.
-This requires adapting results on consistent variance estimation with spillovers (e.g., \citealp{kojevnikov2021limit} or \citealp{conley1999gmm}).
+We focus on the standard linear-in-means model and their proposed instruments.
+We derive novel results on the role of the specific sparse/dense-network topology with two associated challenges: weak instruments and ill-defined first-stage estimands.
+We characterize the rates under a salient benchmark: Erdős--Rényi random graphs.